-Autumn is that seasonal sweet spot between the balmy, bug-bitten days of summer and the frigid frost of winter, a time when fiery foliage makes outdoor excursions even more alluring.
-While leaf-peepers from all over the East Coast flock to the mountains, forests and waterways of North Carolina, some of the state’s most stunning natural spaces remain peaceful and idle.
-This fall, soak up North Carolina’s stunning seasonal color in the state’s overlooked wild places.
+Autumn is that seasonal sweet spot between the balmy days of summer and the frost of winter, a time when fiery foliage makes outdoor excursions even more alluring.
+While leaf peepers from all over the East Coast flock to the mountains, forests and waterways of North Carolina, some of our state’s most stunning natural spaces remain peaceful and idle.
+This fall, soak up North Carolina’s show-stopping seasonal color in overlooked places.

 3 Middle Prong Wilderness